-Summer brings a seasonal abundance of delicious new foods.
-Marina Chaparro, MPH, RDN, LD, CDE, a spokesperson for the Academy of Nutrition and Dietetics, says summer is the perfect time to introduce new fresh fruits and vegetables to the entire family.
+Summer brings a seasonal abundance of delicious new foods and is the perfect time to introduce new fresh fruits and vegetables to the entire family.

-Berries such as strawberries, blueberries, raspberries and blackberries provide vitamin C and antioxidants that can give kids' immune systems and overall health a good boost.
+Berries such as strawberries, blueberries, raspberries and blackberries provide vitamin C and antioxidants that can support kids' immune systems and overall health.
 They're also a good source of fiber — with raspberries leading the way at 8 grams of fiber per 1-cup serving.

-Technically a fruit, tomatoes provide fiber, vitamins A and C, potassium, and other important vitamins and minerals.
-Available in a variety of colors and sizes, their naturally high water content makes tomatoes a hydrating choice for hot days.
+Technically a fruit, tomatoes provide fiber, vitamins A and C, potassium and other important vitamins and minerals.
+Available in a variety of colors and sizes, their naturally high water content makes tomatoes a hydrating choice.
 Slice tomatoes and serve with a little olive oil, basil, salt and pepper.
 Add them to sandwiches.
 Or, chop them up and toss them into salads and pasta dishes.
 Another fun idea: Have your kids help you make fresh salsa.